laragis/containers/laragis/geowebcache/README.md

 ### Build Arguments

 * IMAGE_VERSION: The version of the base Tomcat image.
-* JAVA_HOME: The location of the Java installation.
 * GWC_VERSION: The version of GeoWebCache.
 * WAR_URL: URL for downloading GeoWebCache WAR file.

 ### Environment Variables

-* GWS_ADMIN_USER: The default admin user for GeoWebCache.
-* GWS_ADMIN_PASSWORD: The password for the admin user.
-* GWC_DATA_DIR: Directory where GeoWebCache stores its data.
 * INITIAL_MEMORY: The initial memory allocated to the Java heap.
 * MAXIMUM_MEMORY: The maximum memory allocated to the Java heap.
-* GWC_PORT: Port used internally by GeoWebCache.
+* GWC_DATA_DIR: Directory where GeoWebCache stores its data.
 * GWC_SEED_RETRY_COUNT: The number of retries for GeoWebCache seeding.
 * GWC_SEED_RETRY_WAIT: The wait time between retries for GeoWebCache seeding (in milliseconds).
 * GWC_SEED_ABORT_LIMIT: The limit for aborting GeoWebCache seeding.
 * GWC_INITIAL_SEED_THREAD_POOL: The initial number of threads allocated for seeding tasks in GeoWebCache.
 * GWC_MAXIMUM_SEED_THREAD_POOL: The maximum number of threads allowed for seeding tasks in GeoWebCache.
+* GWS_ADMIN_USER: The default admin user for GeoWebCache.
+* GWS_ADMIN_PASSWORD: The password for the admin user.
+* GWC_PORT: Port used internally by GeoWebCache.

 You can modify these variables in the docker-compose.yml file to suit your environment.